josh-ashkinaze/plurals/README.md

 ## Notes on Moderators

 **Moderators and Auto-Moderators:** We support Moderators, who are special classes of Agents that oversee deliberation.
 Like Agents, Moderators are defined by their system instructions---which can be comprised of personas and combination instructions (how to combine information).
-Or users can just set system instructions directly.
-As with combination instructions and persona templates, we support various pre-defined moderator instructions.
-We also support Auto-Moderators which is when a Moderator will generate its own instructions on how to combine responses of prior Agents.
+Users can set their own system instructions directly or, as with combination instructions and persona templates, we support various pre-defined moderator instructions.
+We also support Auto-Moderators, which is when a Moderator generates its own instructions on how to combine responses of prior Agents.

 ### Setting a Moderator's System Instructions
 #### Personas
 Like Agents, `personas` and `system_instructions` are different ways to set up the moderator's system instructions.
-If you use `persona`, then you can use some of our default moderator personas available in the defaults file (https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml
-).
-For example, if you pass in `persona='voting'`, then we will use a moderator persona meant for voting.
+If you use `persona`, then you can use some of our default moderator personas available in the defaults file (https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml).
+For example, if we pass in `persona='voting'`, then we will use a moderator persona meant for voting.

 ```python
 from plurals.deliberation import Moderator

 a = Moderator(persona='voting', model='gpt-4o', combination_instructions="voting")
 ```
-These personas all exepect a placeholder for `${task}` that will get replaced with the Structure's task.
-You can define your own persona too.
+These personas all expect a placeholder for `${task}` that will be replaced with the Structure's task.
+There is also an option to define your own persona.
 When passed into a structure, the `${task}` placeholder will be replaced with the actual task.

 ```python
 from plurals.deliberation import Moderator